 Bitcoin is immutable or unchangeable

-Bitcoins ledger is built so that once a transaction has occurred, it can never be changed or updated.
-Instead, a new block/transaction must be added to the chain of transactions.
-The ledger is what is called an “immutable” or unchangeable file of records or a database.
-This means that new blocks of information can only be added to the chain over time and cannot be deleted.
-Once the information has been confirmed in the blockchain it is permanent and cannot be erased.
+Bitcoin's ledger is built so that it can never be changed or updated once a transaction has occurred.
+Instead, a new transaction must be added to the chain of transactions.
+The ledger is what is called an immutable or unchangeable file of records or a database.
+This means that new information can only be added to the chain over time and cannot be deleted.
+Once the information has been confirmed in the blockchain, it is permanent and cannot be erased.

-The Proof-of-Work (PoW) process is how computers agree on which group of transactions will be added to the blockchain next.
-The guiding principle behind Satoshi Nakamoto’s vision for Bitcoin is that everyone trusts the ledger that has the most work put into it.
+Bitcoin works using a technology called blockchain.
+Through blockchain technology, data is spread across many different computers called nodes that manage and record transactions.
+Transactions are grouped into blocks and added to a chain.
+Each block on the Bitcoin blockchain is composed of a list of around 500 recent transactions.
+Bitcoin uses a process known as Proof-of-Work (PoW).
+This process is how computers agree on which group of transactions will be added to the blockchain next.
+The guiding principle behind Bitcoin founder Satoshi Nakamoto’s vision is that everyone trusts the ledger that has the most work put into it.
 This works by combining the blockchain’s distributed, cryptographic, and immutable features by organizing the ledger into blocks where each block is a list of transactions paired with the PoW.

-From the miner’s perspective, each block is like a mini lottery where everyone is guessing numbers as fast as they can until one lucky individual finds the special number that works with the block.
+From the miner's perspective, each block is like a mini lottery where everyone is guessing numbers as fast as possible until one lucky individual finds the unique number that works with the block.